If there is one idea I’ve thought about most in the past 10+ years, it is likely game theory.

 If you’re naturally skeptical like me, you may doubt that there really are plenty of positive-sum opportunities to pursue today.

-Societal programming through education promotes zero-sum thinking that’s so intrinsic to western society it’s challenging to think outside of it, like considering a world without time.
+Societal programming through education promotes zero-sum thinking that’s so intrinsic to western society it’s challenging to think outside of it.

 Here is how Thiel describes the pervasiveness of zero-sum competitive thinking within the education system: